 There follows a synopsis of the history of Pembrokeshire.
 We gratefully acknowledge the help of Dillwyn Miles in compiling this section.
-If you would like to know more about the history of Pembrokeshire then a number of books by Dillwyn Miles are available from Amazon and all good bookshops.
+If you would like to know more about the history of Pembrokeshire then a number of books by Dillwyn Miles are available.

 The first people came to Pembrokeshire during the Old Stone Age.
 At that time the landscape was very different from the present day.
 There was no St Bride's Bay, and the offshore islands of Ramsey and Skomer were protruding headlands guarding a coastal plain.
 The people came in pursuit of their prey as it followed the retreating ice, and sought shelter in caves such as Hoyle's Mouth, near Tenby, and Priory Farm Cave at Monkton.
 They kindled fires in the cave entrance as a protection against the weather and wild beasts and left animal bones and flint tools as evidence of their presence.

 When the weather grew less severe, some ten thousand years ago, there came a people that had developed a new technique in making small flint implements that could be used, for example, as arrowheads or harpoon-barbs.
 They belonged to the Middle Stone Age and while some of them continued to live in caves, like Nanna's Cave on Caldey, others settled on coastal sites, within reach of the sea for fishing and for raw material in the shape of flint pebbles.
 Among the discarded tools and debris of a community living on Nab Head there was a new implement in the form of an elongated pebble that was used for knocking limpets off the rocks.